 Depending on size and features, a CNC plasma cutter can run between $12,000 and $300,000.
 Because plasma technology has become cheaper to produce, the price has dropped significantly over the last five years.

 To find out more, read our CNC plasma cutter buyer’s guide.

 7. CNC Waterjets

-Cutting happens when pressurized water is forced through a ruby or diamond nozzle into a mixing chamber, creating a vacuum and drawing garnet sand into the stream where it is fired at the material.
-Since the jet stream moves at up to 2.5 times the speed of sound, the cutting can be done at high feed rates, making it an efficient and powerful precision cutting tool.
+Waterjet cutters work by forcing pressurized water through a ruby or diamond nozzle into a mixing chamber, creating a vacuum and drawing garnet sand into the stream where it is fired at the material.
+Since the jet stream moves at up to 2.5 times the speed of sound, cutting can be done at high feed rates, making it an efficient and powerful precision cutting tool.

 Waterjets are used in numerous glass projects, including kitchen splashbacks, stained glass, shower screens, and floor inlays.
 Other applications include:

 - Metals such as steel, aluminum, titanium, brass, and nickel

 - Stone and marble, decorative wall and floor tiles, stepping stones, and countertops for kitchens and vanities

 - Soft materials like foam, interior automotive components, rubber, plastic, and cork